denten-books/plain-text/main.md

 now, the action of the key press disappears into a machined rabbit hole, only to reappear shortly as a remote alphanumeric character on someone else's screen.
-The task of microanalysis will be to recover a measure of material contexts framing textual production and dissemination, bringing to light and tracing the flows of governance and control that lurk beneath (as Kittler rightly suggests).
-I mean tracing not in the sense of footprints that indicate the ineffectual and evanescent absence of life ("the sign about which Robinson Crusoe would make no mistake) as Lacan would have it [@lacan_seminar_1997, 167], but in a sense implicit in the application of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that make secure shells, "sniff", burrow, traverse, map, and tunnel through network topographies, allowing for the return of itinerant streams of data back to comprehension and readability for readers and writers (all subjects whose loss Kittler laments).
+The task of microanalysis will be to recover a measure of material contexts underlying textual production and dissemination.
+To trace the flows of governance and control that lurk beneath (as Kittler rightly suggests) would mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", as Lacan would have it) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into tideways of comprehension and readability *for* readers and writers (subjects whose loss Kittler laments).
+Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

 We are accustomed of thinking of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Kittler's media